heesoo-jang/starter-hugo-academic/content/post/journalism-and-law/index.md

 ---

 ## Ty Priest-Heck (Spring 25)
+> Dear future student,
+>
-> This semester was so much fun; I made many friends and learned a lot.
+> I recommend taking Journalism and Law, especially with Heesoo Jang.
+This semester was so much fun; I made many friends and learned a lot.
 You should expect to show up to most of the classes prepared to learn.
 There are heavy concepts throughout the course, but Heesoo makes a point of offering extra support and going through each concept thoroughly.
+Also, if you ask for the occasional extension, she is kind and understanding about it.
+I would say the workload stays easy if you don’t fall behind.
+You can’t just not go to class for a week or two and return and feel prepped.
 >
 > I think one legal concept that I will take with me is defamation.
-You often hear about defamation in the media… but I didn’t know what it meant or, more importantly, how I could be sued for it.
+You often hear about defamation in the media, especially in the last 10 years and the rise of social media, but I didn’t know what it meant or, more importantly, how I could be sued for it.
+This class will entirely change the way you think about law because it highlights the complexities of law and the many doctrines and legal processes.
+Journalists interact with the law significantly more than you would think, and it’s essential to understand what you could be unprotected from in the eyes of the law.
 >
-> This class will entirely change the way you think about law… Journalists interact with the law significantly more than you would think.
->
-> **Presentations?** Follow the exact outline of Heesoo’s practice presentation, and you will be just fine.
+>The presentations seem super scary and intimidating, but they are not!
+My biggest recommendation is to follow the exact outline of Heesoo’s practice presentation, and you will be just fine.
 She’s a very reasonable grader as well.
 Also, you do it in a group of 3 or 4, so odds are you won’t have to do all the work.
 >
+> While all legal terms seem intimidating, you aren’t tested on definitions, which helps with the stress.
+If you forget what something means, ASK!
+GOOGLE IT!
+FIGURE IT OUT DIVA!
+But don’t sit there confused because you will fall even deeper behind if you don't know the term.
+>
 > Honestly, I’m most proud of the community that this class built together.
 We all laughed, had difficult conversations, and asked big questions.
+>
-Overall, I’m incredibly grateful I got to take this class.
+>Overall, I’m incredibly grateful I got to take this class and would encourage all students to take it.

 ---